tylerwight/CommunityPlaylist/README.md

 3. Use "set_channel <channel_id>" to choose which channel it watches for spotify links.
 You can get the text channel id by right clicking -> copy link.
 Paste the link somewhere to look at it.
 The channel ID is the final (right-most) number.

-4. Use the "enable" command to turn on (or off) monitoring "_enable"
+4. Use the "enable" command to turn on (or off) monitoring of the channel for spotify links. "_enable"

 5. Paste a spotify link in the channel you set.
 If all is well, it should be automatically added to the playlist you setup, using the account you authenticated with.